- Love This

 The trapezius originates broadly all along the neck and mid-back vertebrae, narrowing to points which insert into the tops of the shoulder blades and collar bones.

-To learn the best way for women to work the upper traps, check out our article on the Best Neck and Upper Back Exercises for Women.
+To learn the best way for women to work the upper traps, check out our article on the Best Upper Back Workout for Women.